CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

 ### Troubleshooting LCleaner

-If you notice any bugs, please report them to CSC's Service Desk.
+If you notice any bugs, please report them to [CSC Service Desk](../contact.md).